harness-community/harness-community.github.io/website/blog/2022-11-11-maven-testing-in-harness/maven-testing-in-harness.md

 In this tutorial, we will go through a step-by-step example, on how to use the Harness CI for Maven testing.

 #### Pre-Requisite:
-[Docker Connector](https://docs.harness.io/article/u9bsd77g5a-docker-registry-connector-settings-reference#docker-connector-settings-reference) to fetch public docker images of [maven chrome jdk8](https://hub.docker.com/r/rvancea/maven-chrome-jdk8)
+[Docker Connector](https://docs.harness.io/article/u9bsd77g5a-docker-registry-connector-settings-reference#docker-connector-settings-reference) to fetch public Docker images of [maven chrome jdk8](https://hub.docker.com/r/rvancea/maven-chrome-jdk8)

 Let’s now deepdive into the step-by-step tutorial, wherein we will now use the Harness SaaS platform to set-up the maven testing: